linickx/root-cookie/trunk/readme.txt

 = 1.5 =
 * Added options panel to allow for cookies to be used across subdomains.
+* Subdomain can be guessed or manually set
+* root cookie News & Tutorials added to admin page

 = 1.4 =
 * WordPress 2.7 Compatability Update, credz to Edward Laverick (http://www.rndout.com/) for Raising.